pelican-eggs/eggs/game_eggs/steamcmd_servers/palworld/README.md

 See a list of what key matches with what variable [Here](https://github.com/QuintenQVD0/Palword-server-config-parser?tab=readme-ov-file#key-with-variables)

 **Variables that do not exist will automatically be skipped parsing so you do not have to worry about it emptying your config file**

+### Proton

+There is a special egg that uses proton instad of the native linux version what shipes with `winmm.dll` and `RE-UE4SS` so for they who want to run mods then that is possible.

+Keep in mind this eggs console output is broken (thanks proton / wine) so you will only see the parser output.
+The RCON console does still work.